gma/tmux-fuzzy-launcher/README.md

 Most people will be able to leave this as is.
 Decrease it if you've got lots of big projects in a flat directory structure and `tm` isn't loading up as fast as you'd like (on my vintage laptop, it's essentially instant).

+### TM_FILTER

+Default: `cat`

+There might be times when you want to prevent `tm` from listing some of the repositories on your machine.
+Perhaps you do live coding online, or at talks, and have some repositories that you don't want to show on screen.
+You could just avoid running `tm`, but once these tools get into your muscle memory... yeah, good luck with that.

+Imagine you kept all your repositories in `~/Code`, and stored all the sensitive code in `~/Code/clients`.
+You can prevent `tm` from listing any repositories within `clients` by setting `TM_FILTER` to `grep` them out.
+But if you do that, how do you launch all that client work?

+Let's hide the client projects by default, and make a separate command for opening client work:

+    alias tm="TM_FILTER='grep -v clients/' tm"
+    alias tmc="TM_FILTER='grep clients/' command tm"

+Note the use of `command tm` in the second alias; `command` will call the `tm` script directly, rather than calling the `tm` alias (those two grep commands would combine to filter *everything* out).

 ### TM_PROJECT_CONTAINS

 Default: `.git`